 Focusing on only one risk

-Avoiding stock market risk increases other types of risk, however.
-For instance, there's longevity risk, or the risk of outliving your money.
+Avoiding stock market risk increases other types of risk, like the possibility of outliving your money.

 "You shouldn't think of short-term (certificates of deposit) and others as being risk-free assets.
 If you invest in CDs, you may have a guaranteed return of capital; but you don't have what is arguably more important, which is a guaranteed return on capital," says Webb.